calii23/james/README.md

 You will need to create a key for the APN servers.
 Take a look at [this tutorial](https://www.raywenderlich.com/8164-push-notifications-tutorial-getting-started#toc-anchor-007) which explains how to get one.
-### Setup Node.js
+### Setup Node.js server
 This is pretty simple.
 Just go into the `JamesServer` directory and run:
 ```bash
 npm install && npm run build && npm install -g
 ```
-Now you have the `james-server` command installed on the device.
+Now the `james-server` command is available on the device.
 #### Configure
 To configure you can use the interactive configuration tool with:
 ```bash
 james-server init
 ```
 #### Register device
 After you configured the server, you need to create a configuration for your NodeMCU.
-You use the interactive configuration tool with:
+Use the interactive configuration tool with:
 ```bash
 james-server register
 ```